Ford has appointed Amko Leenarts as its new European design director, replacing Joel Piaskowski.

 Callum said: “As Ford shapes the future of transportation, design will be the crucial differentiator.
 Amko will help us define new products that innovate while harnessing our global design talent to deliver truly world-class products.”

-The design of the next-generation Focus, due to arrive next year, is already finalised so Leenarts’ first major challenge is likely to be the next-generation Mondeo, scheduled for about three years’ time.
+The design of the next-generation Ford Focus, due to arrive next year, is already finalised so Leenarts’ first major challenge is likely to be the next-generation Ford Mondeo, scheduled for about three years’ time.

 Piaskowski has moved up to the position of director of global design.
 He led the design team behind the new Ford Fiesta and was responsible for the look of Ford’s upmarket Vignale models.